MangeshOrganization/master-protect-service/README.md

 1. Create a Brand New Public Repository in your Organization ( Via API or Web ) (in order to get a branch, you need a commit!
 Make sure to initialize with a README)
 2. Navigate to your Repository --> Settings --> Branches , Check if it has Branch Protection Rules Applied - As shown in the Sample below.
 ![image](https://user-images.githubusercontent.com/2278604/116807898-0cdaf200-ab79-11eb-92b1-e922692adc7f.png)
-3. Navidate to your Repository-->Issues , Check if It has new Issue Created with jSon payload of Branch Protection Rules Applied . - As shown in the Sample Below.
+3. Navigate to your Repository-->Issues , Check if It has new Issue Created with jSon payload of Branch Protection Rules Applied . - As shown in the Sample Below.
 ![image](https://user-images.githubusercontent.com/2278604/116807939-62af9a00-ab79-11eb-88bb-aa3965649c46.png)

 ### Brand New Repo Protection with Configurable Rules.